RetroReversing/retroReversing/categories/consoles/nes.md

 ---
 # Game Modding
+Modding NES games can be a fun and rewarding way to explore the world of classic gaming and unleash your creativity.
+By modifying the code, graphics, or sound of an NES game, you can create new levels, characters, or even entirely new games that build upon the classic gameplay and aesthetics of the original.
+This can provide a unique and personalized gaming experience that is tailored to your own interests and preferences.
+Additionally, modding NES games can be a great way to learn more about the technical aspects of game development and programming, as well as to connect with other enthusiasts in the retro gaming community.

 ## Cheat Cartridges (Game Genie)
 The main cheat cartridge available for the NES was the **Game Genie** created by **Codemasters** (Distributed by Galoob & Hornby Hobbies).
 This was a physical connector that would sit between the NES and the Game Cartridge you wanted to cheat on.
 It would alter the signals based on which memory addresses were being read/written to in real-time based on the Cheat code that was loaded into the system.